Ag emissions: National wants to give farmers more time

 Agriculture makes up nearly half of New Zealand's greenhouse gas emissions and - unlike emissions from every other sector - are not priced.

-On Monday, the party announced how it planned to reduce agricultural emissions if elected in October, saying its policy would help farmers and growers embrace new technology to meet New Zealand's climate targets.
+On Monday, the party announced how it planned to reduce agricultural emissions if elected, saying its policy would help farmers and growers embrace new technology to meet New Zealand's climate targets.

-"National is committed to reaching net zero by 2050, but we believe New Zealand's path to emission reductions in agriculture is through technology, not less production," National agricultural spokesperson Todd McClay said.

 He said that was why on Sunday National announced it would remove what it is calling an "effective ban" on gene technology.